simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 To support this feature, drift can help you generate

-- a json represenation of your database schema
+- a json representation of your database schema
 - test databases operating on an older schema version

 By using those test databases, drift can help you test migrations from and to any schema version.